exercism/v3/languages/csharp/exercises/concept/resource-lifetime/.docs/instructions.md

 // => an exception is thrown but database is left with an internal state of State.Closed
 ```

-## 2. Write to the database and return an indication of whether the write was successful to the caller.
+## 2. Write to the database and return an indication of whether the write was successful to the caller

 It has been a few months since `Orm.Write()` was introduced and there is division in the team.
 Many developers would like the _ORM_ to handle errors when exceptions are thrown and simply return an indication of success to the caller.